 Select the same frequency as the power line frequency.

-- For environments with certain artificial light and bright light, for example outdoors with fluorescent lighting at night and sun during daytime, select Flicker-reduced. - Select the same frequency as the power line frequency. - To lock the current exposure settings, select Hold current.
+• For environments with certain artificial light and bright light, for example outdoors with fluorescent lighting at night and sun during daytime, select Flicker-reduced.

+Select the same frequency as the power line frequency.